creativecreatorormaybenot/clock/README.md

     - Share some of the technical details that make this submission special apart from what can be seen looking at it.

+    - The title could be something like "How I made a Clock Face using only Flutter's built-in rendering layer", as in no use of prebuilt widgets.

     - Add link to it to README.

     - Share on FlutterDev: Twitter, Reddit, and Discord.